 Using this library, you can put the importance of code clarity and community conventions over preferences.
 It will make things a lot easier for all those people, who are reading your code and frees you from having to document.

 The library a range of features like no configuration that means no need to make decision and special files to manage, built-in format, customizable output, and a single executable jar with all dependencies included.

 GitHub – https://github.com/shyiko/ktlint

 Klaxon is a lightweight android Kotlin library to parse JSON in Kotlin.
 In the library, the values parsed from a valid JSON file to the following type:

 Jsonobject works like a Map while behaves like a List.
 Once, you have parsed a file, you need to cast it to the type that you expect.

 GitHub – https://github.com/cbeust/klaxon

 So, these are the top six awesome Kotlin Libraries that can help you with Android app development.
 Now, no need of developing everything from scratch as these libraries will help you to save hours of time that you spend on developing.
 Apart from this, you can also check out top android Kotlin tips to develop high-end android applications.

-In case, if you have any query or confusion related to any Android library or your project, you can get in touch with us.
+In case, if you have any query or confusion on Android development with Kotlin, library or your project, you can get in touch with us.
 We will get back to you with a right solution asap.